Our canals and rivers are glorious places to walk in the winter and we have 2,000 miles of pedestrian-friendly towpaths for you to explore.

 There’s no question that a walk by the water leaves you feeling refreshed, revitalized and ready for anything.
-Whether it’s the stress of Christmas shopping, the dark evenings or even the central heating in your office that is leaving you cold, getting out and about in the fresh air will make everything seem better.
+Whether it's the dark evenings or even the central heating in your office that is leaving you cold, getting out and about in the fresh air will make everything seem better.
 And the winter months can be some of the most beautiful on the network.

-Whether you’re a seasoned birder or just out for a winter walk, our canals and rivers can be a great place to spot birds this season.
+Whether you’re a seasoned birder or just out for a winter walk, our canals and rivers can be a great place to spot birds.

 The wonderful thing about walking along our canals and rivers is that the ground is (nearly) always flat and it’s (virtually) impossible to get lost.
 So you can go wherever takes your fancy.
 Lace up your walking boots, head for your favourite canal and simply follow your nose.
 Find your nearest canal on our local to you page.

 Alternatively you could check out our recommended places to visit and take a canalside stroll while you’re there.
 Remember, not all of the featured attractions will be open over the winter, so it might be worth checking before you set off.
-However, the countryside is just as beautiful whatever the season and our historic canals are open for everyone to enjoy, all year round.
+However, our beautiful canals are open for everyone to enjoy, all year round.

 When you’re out walking this winter please remember to wear appropriate footwear and wrap up warm.
 It’s always a good idea to take a snack along with you and a thermos flask full of something hot and tasty is priceless when you’re out and about on a crisp winter’s day.